azatshtru/keep/Projects/rythspace/Rythspace 0.1 base ideas.md

 ## Design
-- ryth will use FiraCode nerd font
+- ryth will use FiraCode nerd font, and Balsamiq Sans for a more natural writing feel.

 # Rythspace 0.1 base ideas
 ### Notes and links